Practices & Industries

 Marquette University, B.S., magna cum laude

-Frank Emmons, a partner with the firm’s Tax Advisory Services group, specializes in federal, state and local tax issues which, by their nature and the breadth of his experience, means that he plays a significant role as one of the members of the team assembled to address the needs of the Firm’s clients in a broad range of practice areas.
+Frank Emmons is a partner at Burke, Warren, MacKay & Serritella, P.C.
+Frank is a member of the firm’s Tax Advisory Services group.
+He specializes in federal, state and local tax issues which, by their nature and the breadth of his experience, means that he plays a significant role as one of the members of the team assembled to address the needs of the firm’s clients in a broad range of practice areas.

 Transactional - Frank’s work in this area involves the purchase and sale of businesses or divisions of businesses, which could take the form of asset purchases, stock purchases, joint ventures, or tax-free mergers.
 This would include pre-closing, transactional and post-closing tax planning and structuring, due diligence on material tax issues, and drafting and reviewing the tax-oriented sections of transactional documents.

 General Corporate Practice - Frank’s work in this area involves such issues as restructuring of a business to achieve economic or tax efficiencies, succession planning, buy-sell arrangements, and incentive compensation arrangements for key employees.

 Real Estate - Income tax considerations play a significant role in the ownership and operation of real estate and Frank has extensive experience in structuring the equity and financing components of such ventures and drafting the critical transactional documents to ensure tax efficient structures for the financing, development or acquisition, ownership and operation, and ultimate sale or disposition of real estate.

 Formation of New Businesses - In this area, Frank works with clients on tax planning and the attendant structuring issues, including drafting and review of tax-oriented provisions of offering documents and governance documents.